hamzadev5/hamzadev5/README.md

 - 👀 I’m interested in exploring innovative technologies, building scalable applications, and contributing to open-source projects that push the boundaries of web development.
 - 🌱 I’m currently learning and staying updated with the latest advancements in the MERN and MEAN stacks to continuously enhance my skills and deliver top-notch solutions.
 - 💞️ I’m looking to collaborate on exciting projects that challenge and inspire, fostering a collaborative environment to create impactful and scalable software solutions.
-- 📫 How to reach me: Feel free to connect with me through [LinkedIn](your-linkedin-profile) or drop me an email at [your.email@example.com].
+- 📫 How to reach me: Feel free to connect with me through [LinkedIn]([your-linkedin-profile](https://www.linkedin.com/in/muhammad-hamza-6b0439298/)https://www.linkedin.com/in/muhammad-hamza-6b0439298/) or drop me an email at [contact@codeiez.com].